Reasons For Your Child’s Puffy Gums

 It’s crucial to tackle gum disease as early as possible since the symptoms can worsen over time.
 Eventually, gum disease can have a harsh effect on your quality of life.
 For example, gum disease can cause pain, discomfort, missing teeth, and aesthetic concerns.

 The short answer is no. In the majority of cases, gum tissue does not grow back once it’s gone.
 However, there are a few dental options for patients who have suffered significant gum recession.
 For example, a gum graft procedure involves taking tissue from another part of the mouth and grafting it to your gums.
-This way, the appearance of receding gums can be heavily minimized.
+This helps the appearance of receding gums to be heavily minimized.

 Developing proper oral hygiene habits is the main way to prevent swollen gums.
 Here are some key steps you can follow: